alinjfz/platenum/README.md

 This is a simple persian license plate number recognition with React.js

+## Online demo

+the online demo is available at [http://platenum.alinajafzadeh.com/]

 ## Available Scripts

 In the project directory, you can run: